kkh0714/SQL_study/SQL_notes.md

 - The columns must also have similar data types and in the same order
   - It is VERY USEFUL if we use the same table
 - The `UNION` operator selects only distinct values by default.
 To allow duplicate values, use `UNION ALL`
+  - `UNION ALL` is less computationally expensive as it does not need to filter out the duplicate rows